 Drought Impacts Samburu District

 One of the realities of life in isolated, rural areas of northern Kenya is the fragile line separating successful subsistence living from natural disaster.
 Natural disasters are particularly devastating to people living in areas with no outside access to communication, transportation, or emergency medical and humanitarian assistance.
+The drought in East Africa is thought to be one of the worst droughts in human history, impacting 7 countries and over 17 million people, including communities and people across the Samburu District.

 A statement issued in Nairobi stated that the drought, which is affecting desert nomads living on the borders of Ethiopia, Somalia, and Kenya, is now escalating into a full-scale emergency.
 It revealed that 70 percent of cattle, 60 percent of camels, and 90 percent of donkeys have already died of starvation.
 “Many parts of the region have seen no rain for 16 months, and along with the water shortage, there is now an acute lack of feed and forage for animals, resulting in such huge numbers dying,” said SPANA (The Society for Protecting Animals Abroad).
-“As you travel into the drought-affected areas of Kenya, animal carcasses litter the roadsides and you see children, with pails in their hands, searching for food and water.”
+“As you travel into the drought-affected areas of Kenya, animal carcasses litter the roadsides and you see children, with pails in their hands, searching for food and water.

 The Centre for Lion Conservation and Research is responding to this crisis by providing food, water, medical supplies and other emergency services to those in the most remote locations of northern Kenya, where relief supplies are not available.
 “We have personally hand-delivered nearly 20 tons of food, water tanks, medicine and other supplies, but much more is needed,” reports program coordinator John Lesepe.